How to Watch 2026 Salt Lake City Supercross Finale Live on TV: Peacock and NBC - Racer X

 The 17th and final round of the 2026 Monster Energy AMA Supercross Championship will take place on Saturday, May 9, as Rice-Eccles Stadium.
 This will be the tenth round for both 250SX divisions as we will have the Dave Coombs Sr. East/West Showdown bringing us together for Haiden Deegan's final 250 race of his career ahead of his move to the premier class.
 But all eyes will be on the 450SX title fight, as just one single point separates Ken Roczen and Hunter Lawrence.
 Roczen and Lawrence both have five wins each, and somehow if the two would tie on points without either winning the race, Lawrence's five P2 finishes will have the tie breaker over Roczen's three.

-Check out how to watch the Denver SX below, plus check out the full race day schedule, the entry lists, injury report, track maps, AMA national numbers refresher, live timing link, and anything and everything else you need to know for Saturday.
+Check out how to watch the Salt Lake City SX below, plus check out the full race day schedule, the entry lists, injury report, track maps, AMA national numbers refresher, live timing link, and anything and everything else you need to know for Saturday.

-What you need to know the most for the Denver SX: the heat races begin just after 7 p.m.
+What you need to know the most for the Salt Lake City SX: the heat races begin just after 7 p.m.
 Eastern/4 p.m.
 Pacific.

 On Saturday, qualifying can still be seen on Race Day Live beginning at 1 p.m.
 Eastern/10 a.m.
 Pacific on Peacock.
 Live coverage of the main program will start at 7 p.m.
 Eastern/4 p.m.
-Pacific on both Peacock.
+Pacific on Peacock.

 NBC will have an encore presentation on Sunday, starting at 3 p.m.
 Eastern/12 p.m.
 Pacific.